 The insurance industry is under incredible pressure.
 In addition to ongoing challenges from the COVID-19 crisis, insurers face pressures when it comes to new regulations, increased M&A activities, talent recruitment and retention, and cost reduction—all redefining the way business gets done today.
-For many organizations, these challenges are compounded by IT complexity—including aging solutions that pass data through a maze of convoluted repositories, making processing overly complex and reporting difficult at best.
-Four Deloitte leaders discuss the silver lining of complex compliance reporting, playing the long game in a finance transformation, the role of upstream consistency for downstream efficiency, and the role people play in building a next generation platform.
+For many organisations, these challenges are compounded by IT complexity—including ageing solutions that pass data through a maze of convoluted repositories, making processing overly complex and reporting difficult at best.
+Four Deloitte leaders discuss the silver lining of complex compliance reporting, playing the long game in a finance transformation, the role of upstream consistency for downstream efficiency and the role people play in building a next generation platform.

-Rob Ried, principal, Deloitte Consulting, LLP, offers the challenge to resist the urge to purchase the “bright and shiny” as the transformation and instead, to look under the hood and focus on the hard things.
+Rob Ried, principal, Deloitte Consulting, LLP, offers the challenge to resist the urge to purchase the “bright and shiny” as the transformation and instead, to look under the bonnet and focus on the hard things.
 “We need to make sure that all of this data becomes accounting-relevant, tax-relevant, treasury-relevant, all within a single stop shop.”

 With between two and ten trillion global transactions daily, insurers are swimming in disparate data sources and products.
 “All of that data coming in,” says Ried, “has to be made immediately relevant.
-And the more relevant we can make it the further upstream, the more insurers can automate the inputs being done by legions of actuaries, accountants, and data analysts.”
+And the more relevant we can make it the further upstream, the more insurers can automate the inputs being done by legions of actuaries, accountants and data analysts.”

-Consistency upstream means an automated downstream, and that, in turn, can drive efficiency into an organization.
-Says Seth, “If you're getting data in the door correctly and making sure that it's standardized and at the level of granularity that you need you basically are setting it and forgetting it.
+Consistency upstream means an automated downstream, and that, in turn, can drive efficiency into an organisation.
+Says Seth, “If you're getting data in the door correctly and making sure that it's standardised and at the level of granularity that you need you basically are setting it and forgetting it.
 Then you're letting it sit on those tracks and start to roll through the process, have the transformation that's needed to be done to generate the accounting and then it rolls seamlessly right into the general ledger.”

-Financial services, and specifically insurance programs, require a specific set of skills.
+Financial services, and specifically insurance programmes, require a specific set of skills.
 The planning, staffing and execution require a unique focus, which makes the people engaged in a transformation all the more vital to the project’s success.
 Says Michael Byrne, senior manager, Deloitte Consulting LLP, “You don’t want to underestimate the effort needed to unpack those elements.
 It’s the knowledge of the industry, but also of the business and it's the collaboration of those two things that result in a next generation platform.”

 Extending the idea of how critical people are transformation, Hamby offers companies could consider transformations as a way to attract and retain talent.
 “Your top talent can not only transform your business, but ultimately take the business to the next level.”